shivannis/xandr-docs-public/xandr-docs/monetize/buyer-untargeted-segment-performance-report.md

 ---
 title: Microsoft Monetize - Buyer Untargeted Segment Performance Report
-description: Learn how Buyer Untargeted Segment Performance Report is useful to Buyers.
-This page also shows steps to run your report. ms.date: 10/28/2023
+description: Learn how Buyer Untargeted Segment Performance Report is useful to buyers.
+This page also shows steps to run this report. ms.date: 10/28/2023
 ---